Does al-Asma'i's poem "صوت صفير البلبل" (the sound of the whistle of the bulbul) has a story to tell?

 the poem clearly has a rhym, but many rather strange compositions of words and repetitions etc. that may make memorizing it difficult, but at the end does it have a story to tell?

-Are there any books discussing the meanings and hidden meanings of this poem?
+Are there any books or essays discussing the meanings and hidden meanings of this poem?